avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

 - The main route table also defines the routing for all subnets that are not explicitly associated with any other custom route table

 ## NAT (Network Address Translation) Instance (Outdated Old component)
-- It allows EC2 instances in private subnets to initiate outbound connections to the internet while hiding their private IP addresses.
+- It allows EC2 instances in private subnets to initiate, indirectly, outbound connections to the internet while hiding their private IP addresses.
 - The NAT Instance must be launched in a public subnet.
 This ensures that it has a route to the internet and can forward traffic from private